Faculty of Business and Law

 Explore the undergraduate and postgraduate degrees we offer within the following subject areas.

 Our work was recognised by REF 2014 as making 'an extremely significant impact in economic, social and policy-making terms beyond academia'.
 100% of our research impact ranked as either outstanding or very considerable.
 This placed us in the top 4 universities for impact among the 39 largest Business and Management submissions (35+ staff) in the UK.
+Find out how we performed in REF 2021.

 Our research has international reach and consistently attracts funding from National Research Councils, the EU, major charities and international organisations.
 Much of our work is aimed at addressing the UN Global Goals for Sustainable Development.